ducknix/casm/README.md

     int 0x80        ; Make system call
 ```

 As you can see, CASM offers a more readable syntax.
-Register names are more intuitive (a, b, c, d), commands are more descriptive (move, call), and the syntax is closer to C programming language structure.
+Register names are more intuitive (&1, &2, &3, &4, ...), commands are more descriptive (move, call), and the syntax is closer to C programming language structure.

 ## About the Project